Khalipha Nando: Education

-Nando attended the Madrasah Al-rasheedah in Pandag which was then part of the town of Buluan in what was the Empire Province of Cotabato.
-He would secure a diplomatic scholarship to study at the Al-Azhar University.
+Nando attended the Madrasah Al-Rasheedah in his native Pandag, which was then part of the town of Buluan in the Province of Cotabato.
+He would secure a diplomatic scholarship to study at Al-Azhar University.
 Nando studied at the institution in Cairo, Egypt in the early 1960s.

 Moro Islamic Liberation Front

 Khalipha Usman Nando was one of the co-founders of the Moro Islamic Liberation Front (MILF) along with Salamat Hashim and Abu Hurayra; the former being Nando's schoolmate and associate at Al-Azhar.
 As part of the MILF, Nando served under various capacities including as chairman of the MILF Central Committee on Education, chairman of Majlis Al-Shura (Consultative Assembly) and as head of the MILF Sharia Supreme Court.

-Wāli of Bangsamoro
+Wa'lī of Bangsamoro

-Nando, was appointed the first Wāli of the newly constituted Bangsamoro autonomous region by the interim Bangsamoro Parliament on March 29, 2019, during the inaugural session of the first interim meeting.
-He would likewise open the inaugural session of the second interim parliament on September 15, 2022.
+Nando, was appointed the first Wa'lī of the newly constituted Bangsamoro autonomous region by the interim Bangsamoro Parliament on March 29, 2019, during the inaugural session of the first interim meeting.
+He would likewise open the inaugural session of the second interim Parliament on September 15, 2022.

-His last public appearance prior to his death was on January 25, 2023 for the 4th anniversary of the establishment of the Bangsamoro autonomous region and the turnover ceremony of facilities for orphans and a grand mosque in Matanog.
+His last public appearance prior to his death was on January 25, 2023, for the fourth anniversary of the establishment of the Bangsamoro autonomous region, as well as the turnover ceremony of facilities for orphans and a grand mosque in Matanog.